 (iii) is subject to a Conservation Order under the Heritage Act section 59; or

-(iv) is subject to an Order in Council made under the Heritage Act section 80;
+(iv) is subject to an Order in Council made under the Heritage Act section 80.

-(b) the notifications required under the following laws —

-(i) the Country Areas Water Supply Act 1947 section 43A;

-(ii) the Country Towns Sewerage Act 1948 section 41A;

-(iii) the Metropolitan Water Supply, Sewerage, and Drainage Act 1909 section 148.
+[(b) deleted]

 (4) For the purposes of section 20(1)(s), it is a requirement that if the application relates to building work for a Class 2 to Class 9 building the applicant has deposited with FESA the plans and specifications specified in the certificate of design compliance accompanying the application.

+[Regulation 18 amended in Gazette 15 Jun 2012 p.
+2514.]

 19. Grant of demolition permit (s.
 21)

 (1) For the purposes of section 21(1)(j), if the demolition work is development as defined in the Planning and Development Act 2005 section 4, each approval required under that Act in relation to the work is prescribed.